davecats/channel/README.md

 ## Input files

+The directory in which _channel_ is called must contain the following files:

+- `dns.in` (always)
+- `Dati.cart.out` (contains initial conditions, always needed; if absent, initial conditions are generated)
+- `Runtimedata` (optional; this is actually an output file)

+We distinguish two use cases for this program.
+The user chooses one of these two cases with a boolean value *time_from_restart* in dns.in (see end of section).
+1. A new simulation is started (*time_from_restart = .FALSE.*).
+In this case, the time of the simulation starts from zero.
+The initial condition is read from Dati.cart.out; if this file is absent, a initial condition is generated.
+2. An old simulation is continued (*time_from_restart = .TRUE.*).
+The time of this new run starts from the last time of the previous run, which is read from Dati.cart.out.
+Also, the last velocity field of the previous run is read from Dati.cart.out, which will be used as the first velocity field of this new run.

+In essence, **_Dati.cart.out_ always contains the initial field for the current run, also when an old simulation is continued**.
+As for *Runtimedata*, any *Runtimedata* file present in the directory where channel is called is overwritten, if *time_from_restart* is false (case 1).
+Otherwise (case 2, *time_from_restart = .TRUE.*), new timesteps will be appended at the end of the file if it exists; a new one will be create if it doesn't.
+Notice that Runtimedata is an output file containing simple statistics for each timestep; read more about it in the output section. **Please make sure to read the [notice about restarting a simulation](#notice_restart), as it contains useful information for both Dati.cart.out and Runtimedata.

 A file `dns.in` must be present in the directory `channel` is called from.
 Its structure needs to be something like this:

 ```FORTRAN